ikoevska/fiddler-docs/Script Samples/ConfigureColumns.md

 <!-- http://fiddler2.com/Fiddler/help/configurecolumns.asp -->

 #Configuring Columns Change by Brendan.
-Again
+Again.
+Third time is the charm!

 ##Column Reordering, Resizing, and Sorting
 You can **reorder** the columns by dragging a column header to the left or the right.
 You can **resize** a given column by dragging the edge of a column header.
 You can **sort** the Session List based on the values in a particular column by clicking on that column's header.